przemekk1385/django-oac/README.md

 ## Installation

-Cooming soon...
+Coming soon...

 ## Configuration

-Settings are being kept in `OAC` dict in your project's `settings.py` file.
-Sample configuration below:
+Configuration is being kept in `OAC` dict in your project's settings.

+`settings.py`

     OAC = {
         "authorize_uri": "https://your.oauth.provider/authorize/",